chadwinjdeysel/portfolio/src/pages/posts/6-things-i-learned-in-my-first-year-programming.md

 ---
 templateKey: collection
+type: page
+contributor: chadwin deysel
 title: 6 Things I learned in my first year programming
 description: "Starting something new isn't easy, let alone being a developer.
 Here are the 6 things that I learned in my first year programming. "
 date: 2020-04-16T10:58:40.621Z
 keywords: "programming, software development, software developer, what I learned in my first year programming, becoming a developer in 2021 "
 category: article
 ---
 Now I’ve always been into tech and even had high school subject which focused on coding.
 But if you asked me at that time what I wanted to do with my life, the answer was simply: “become a famous at something”.
 So after I took a gap year and then got burnt out doing financial accounting I decided to make the jump to the world of programming and it was probably the most fun and equally most stressful thing I’ve done.